Pediatric Congenital Atrioventricular Block Workup

 Ultrasonography

 Children of mothers with the anti-Ro and anti-La antibodies should undergo regular fetal ultrasonographic assessments, including detailed fetal echocardiography to identify conduction delay, bradycardia, and ventricular function.
-All children, regardless of fetal findings, should undergo an electrocardiogram after birth to check the conduction intervals.
-Children with first-degree or second-degree AV block have been known to progress to third-degree CAVB.

-Mothers with the autoimmune antibodies or those with one affected child should undergo regular fetal ultrasonographic assessments, including detailed fetal echocardiography, to identify subsequent affected pregnancies starting early, at 16 weeks' gestation.
-Fetal echocardiography can reveal varying degrees of AV block.
+Mothers with the autoimmune antibodies or those with one affected child should undergo regular fetal ultrasonographic assessments, [15] including detailed fetal echocardiography, to identify subsequent affected pregnancies starting early, at 16 weeks' gestation.
+Fetal echocardiography may reveal varying degrees of AV block.
 Fetal monitoring should be performed to look for bradycardia, fetal distress, and hydrops fetalis.

 Fetal echocardiography is geared towards looking for early heart block, bradycardia, arrhythmias, pericardial effusion, cardiomegaly, valvular insufficiency (especially tricuspid regurgitation), decreasing contractile function, and abnormal venous and arterial pulsations.